AviShah10/nba-playoff-prediction/README.md

 When initially creating Decision Tree models, we did not tune any hyperparameters such as max_depth, max_features, min_samples_leaf, etc. which led to poor results for all Decision Tree models.
 Thus, we used the GridSearchCV module from scikit-learn to cross-validate the most optimal set of hyperparameters for each model (for each conference and season).
 We created a dictionary of hyperparameters to choose from for the max_depth, max_features, and min_samples_leaf hyperparameters.
 We then created a GridSearchCV object with set fields including a Decision Tree model, the dictionary of hyperparameters, the cross-validation splitting strategy, and the scoring strategy.
 After fitting the GridSearchCV object with our training data, we determined the optimal set of hyperparameters and then created a new DecisionTreeClassifier object with the new optimal hyperparameters set.
 Each conference and each season called for a different set of optimal hyperparameters, but each model was improved in terms of test accuracy score.

 Overall, the best performing models were the Random Forest models for both the 2021 and 2022 seasons.
 The training and testing accuracies were both greater than 0.85 for both of these models.
-Decision Trees and SVM also had decent results, with SVM having the least overfitting issues.
+Decision Trees and SVM also had decent results, with SVM having the least overfitting issues, since the difference between testing and training scores was the smallest, and testing scores often overperformed.
 Logistic regression performed decently, but was consistently lower in testing data.

 Overall, the top two features across all models for each season were high WLPCT and high PM ratio.
-This both makes sense intuitively and also matches the analysis from our visualizations of the WLPCT and PM statistics.
+This both makes sense intuitively and also matches the analysis from our visualizations of the WLPCT and PM statistics as well as the correlation matrix.
 Teams with above 0.500 WLPCT and a positive PM ratio often make the playoffs while teams with the opposite tend to miss the playoffs.
 Other important features include high FGPCT, high STL, low TOV, and high FGA.
 This also matches the analysis from our visualizations as we see that teams with high FGPCT and FGA and better defensive statistics are more likely to make the playoffs.

 For all models, we also scaled and normalized our feature data, which made each performance statistic and feature normalized and comparable across each season.
 To scale and normalize our dataset, we used the StandardScaler object from scikit-learn and then used the fit_transform and normalize functions to scale and normalize the data.
 Before we scaled and normalized the data, our model performance was weaker with respect to test accuracy scores, so adding this data transformation was helpful across all models.